nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

     image = "assets/images/2021/nginx_docker_7.png"
 %}

-Now try typing in `https://manager.selfhostbaby.xyz` into your browser again.
+Now try accessing `https://manager.selfhostbaby.xyz` again.
 Your login page is now secure!
 There's a green padlock.

-This is exactly how we'll set up websites in this remaining tutorial.
+This is exactly how we'll set up another website in this remaining tutorial.
 We'll isolate each website in a docker container and expose a port, similar to how port 81 was exposed to the docker host.
-We'll then set up a subdomain through nginx proxy manager, point it to the new port, and secure it with Let's Encrypt SSL.
+We'll then set up a subdomain through Nginx Proxy Manager and point it to the new port, and secure it with Let's Encrypt.

 # A simple NGINX webserver
 [Linuxserver has an Nginx docker image](https://hub.docker.com/r/linuxserver/nginx) that we'll use to set up an example website.